pfhm2/create-ipx-app/README.md

 - `apiKey` : An API key created in the Coveo Platform following [this documentation](https://docs.coveo.com/en/1718/manage-an-organization/manage-api-keys#add-an-api-key).
 You must grant this key the `Edit Search Pages` and `Execute Queries` privileges.

+## Pull the code for your IPX

+You can pull the code for your IPX from the Coveo platform through our API by running `npm run pull` to populate the `ipx.html`, `ipx.css` and `ipx.js` files in the `src/` folder with the source code of your IPX.

+All code found in the **body** of the IPX (referenced in the Code View of the IPX interface editor) will be parsed into the source files.
+Scripts or styles located in the header will not be pulled into the source files.

+**Note**: This will **overwrite** the contents of the files in the `src/` folder.

 ## Customize Your IPX

 You can customize your IPX by editing the files locating under the `src` folder (e.g., `/create-ipx-app/src/`).